Juankkar/TFM/README.md

 A bioinformatics pipeline will be created that utilizes software capable of managing workflows: Snakemake (1) (check [here](https://snakemake.readthedocs.io/en/stable/#) it's web page with all the tutorials, and other interesting documentation)

 This workflow aims to filter the genomic variants of 12 samples from a family with a history of colorectal diseases.
-To achieve this, it is necessary for the user to be able to repeat the workflow in cycles with the chromosomes of interest, targeting a specific gene.
+To achieve this, it is necessary for the user to be able to repeat the workflow in cycles with the chromosomes of interest, targeting specific genes.
+The specific genes are selected due to their known associations with colorectal cancer.
 Here is the list:

 * PIK3CA (chromosome 3)
 * APC (chromosome 5)